 Vice President (VP), Marketing & Communications Salary

-The average salary for a Vice President (VP), Marketing & Communications is $126,208 per year.
+The average pay for a Vice President (VP), Marketing & Communications is $126,324 per year.
+Experience has a moderate effect on income for this job.
 Most people in this job have more than five years' experience in related jobs.
-A skill in Market Research is associated with high pay for this job.
+A skill in Branding is associated with high pay for this job.

 Job Description for Vice President (VP), Marketing & Communications